 TurnItInUK software policy

-Written work submitted to the Department of Plant Sciences examiners for Part II Plant Sciences or for BBS Part II Plant Sciences may be submitted to TurnItInUK software.
+Written work submitted to the Department of Plant Sciences examiners for IB Plant and Microbial Sciences, Part II Plant Sciences or for BBS Part II Plant Sciences may be submitted to TurnItInUK software.

-TurnItIn software may be used to provide evidence for any disciplinary investigation into suspected plagiarism in a part II examination.
+TurnItIn software may be used to provide evidence for any disciplinary investigation into suspected plagiarism in IB Plant and Microbial Sciences and Part II examinations.

 The software will not be used as part of the assessment of the academic quality of the submitted work.